drone-plugins/drone-docker/DOCS.md

     - /drone/docker
 ```

 NOTE: This probably won't work correctly with the `btrfs` driver, and it will be very inefficient with the `devicemapper` driver.
-Please make sure to use the `overlay` storage driver with this method.
+Please make sure to use the `overlay` or `aufs` storage driver with this method.

 ### Layer Caching